fergomez/WP-Music-Links/WP Music Links/readme.txt

 == Changelog ==

+= 0.1.5 =
+* Modified quickcode for adding also the type of the item, even easier.

 = 0.1.4 =
 * Added quickcode for editor: javascript alert box for writing the names easier thanks to TinyMCE editor.